lhupfeldt/jenkinsflow/INSTALL.md

 ------------
 In the following Jenkins also means Hudson unless otherwise stated.

+1. The easy way:
+   python setup.py install

+   To uninstall:
+   pip uninstall jenkinsflow

+Jenkinsflow can use it's own 'specialized_api' or the generic 'jenkinsapi' (through the jenkinsapi_wrapper) to access jenkins.
+For most use cases the specialized_api should perform better and put less load on Jenkins.
+There may be some setups (e.g. thusands of jobs and few builds per job) where jenkinsapi will perform better.

+2. Manually:
+2.1.
+Install dependencies:
+   To use 'specialized_api':
+   pip install enum34 restkit
+   optional: pip install tenjin (if you want to use the template based job loader)

+   To use 'jenkinsapi':
-1. Install jenkinsapi python library and other dependencies: pip install jenkinsapi enum34
+   pip install enum34 jenkinsapi proxytypes
    # Jenkinsapi can be found here https://github.com/salimfadhley/jenkinsapi
-   optional: pip install tenjin (if you want to use the template based job loader)

    Note: If jenkinsapi is placed next to jenkinsflow, that version of jenkinsapi will be used for the tests.

    Note: if you use Hudson (3.x):